yaegassy/coc-volar/README.md

 - `volar.scaffoldSnippets.enable`: Enable/disable scaffold snippets completion.
 Typing `vue` or `vuedc` will output completion suggestions.
 This snippets completion feature will only work on the first line of the file, default: `true`
 - `volar.disableDiagnostics`: Disable diagnostics from Volar, default: `false`
 - `volar.disableFormatting`: Disable formatting from Volar, default: `false`
-- `volar.progressOnInitialization.enable`: Enable/disable progress window at language server startup, default: `true`
+- `volar.disableProgressNotifications`: Disable the initialization and workdone progress notifications, default: `false`
 - `vue-semantic-server.trace.server`: Traces the communication between coc.nvim and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`
 - `vue-syntactic-server.trace.server`: Traces the communication between coc.nvim and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`
 - `volar.vueserver.petiteVue.processHtmlFile`: Use `.html` instead of `.vue` for file extension.
 If you use this setting, it is recommended to enable it at the workspace (project) level.
 You must also place `tsconfig.json` or `jsconfig.json` in your project, default: `false`